NathanFant/trades.io/README.md

   -As a user I want to be able to list tasks
-  -As a user I want to be able to advertise my services -As a job lister, I want to be able to review job takers -As a user, be able to search
+  -As a user I want to be able to advertise my services -As a job lister, I want to be able to review job takers -As a user I want to be able to search available jobs
   -Login: I'm a worker
   -Login: I'm looking for a worker
 Admin Features
   -As an Admin I want to be able to delete accounts/posts

-User Stories
+User Stories:

 Screenshots/GIFS: